Decision making is the process of making choices by identifying a decision, gathering information, and assessing alternative resolutions.

-You realize that a decision must be made.
-You then go through an internal process of trying to define clearly the nature of the decision you must make.
-This first step is a very important one.
+You realize that you need to make a decision.
+Try to clearly define the nature of the decision you must make.
+This first step is very important.

-Once you have weighed all the evidence, you are ready to select the alternative which seems to be best suited to you.
+Once you have weighed all the evidence, you are ready to select the alternative that seems to be best one for you.
 You may even choose a combination of alternatives.
 Your choice in Step 5 may very likely be the same or similar to the alternative you placed at the top of your list at the end of Step 4.